 UTAS Scholarships and Prizes

 International student, who have completed at least one semester of study at UTAS and apply for this scholarships.
-Likewise, commencing international students who have completed Years 11 and 12 in Australia and who have a tertiary entrance score can apply for any of the scholarships below and will be considered alongside other applicants.
-The value of the scholarship will be deducted from the international fees.
+Likewise, commencing international students who have completed Years 11 and 12 in Australia and who have a tertiary entrance score can also apply for any of the scholarships listed here.